GenomiqueENS/AsaruSim/README.md

 ## $\textcolor{#FF7F00}{Citation}$

 If you use AsaruSim in your research, please cite this manuscript:<br>
-> Ali Hamraoui, Laurent Jourdren and Morgane Thomas-Chollier.
-AsaruSim: a single-cell and spatial RNA-Seq Nanopore long-reads simulation workflow. bioRxiv 2024.09.20.613625; doi: https://doi.org/10.1101/2024.09.20.613625
+> Ali Hamraoui, Laurent Jourdren, Morgane Thomas-Chollier, AsaruSim: a single-cell and spatial RNA-Seq Nanopore long-reads simulation workflow, Bioinformatics, 2025;, btaf087, https://doi.org/10.1093/bioinformatics/btaf087